Configuring Stateful Firewall Rules

-You can use either the source address or the destination address as a match condition, in the same way that you would configure a firewall filter; for more information, see the Routing Policies, Firewall Filters, and Traffic Policers Feature Guide.
+You can use either the source address or the destination address as a match condition, in the same way that you would configure a firewall filter; for more information, see the Routing Policies, Firewall Filters, and Traffic Policers User Guide.
 You can use the wildcard values any-unicast, which denotes matching all unicast addresses, any-ipv4, which denotes matching all IPv4 addresses, or any-ipv6, which denotes matching all IPv6 addresses.

 Alternatively, you can specify a list of source or destination prefixes by configuring the prefix-list statement at the [edit policy-options] hierarchy level and then including either the destination-prefix-list or the source-prefix-list statement in the stateful firewall rule.
 For an example, see Examples: Configuring Stateful Firewall Rules.